 - A minimum of five years of professional experience that involves quantitative reasoning

-- Work experience that demonstrates abilities in coding, hacking, math, statistics, data mining, or database administration
+- Work experience that demonstrates abilities in coding, math, statistics, or database administration

 - Demonstration of analytical reasoning ability

-- Data structures, algorithms and analysis of algorithms
+- Some experience with data structures, algorithms, and analysis of algorithms

 Local examples in Nebraska of relevant work experience can include: